 Instructions

-- Fill each ravioli with about a tablespoon of filling.
-Be sure not to over or under fill.
-Close the ravioli with a fork and some water or egg to bind.
-Make sure they're tightly closed so that they don't open when cooking.
+- Fill each ravioli with about a tablespoon of filling, being careful not to over or under fill.
+Seal the edges with some water or egg, then tightly crimp the edges with a fork so that they don't open when cooking.

-- Leave on a lightly floured plate while boiling a large pot of water to cook them in.
+- Leave on a lightly floured plate, and bring a large pot of water to a boil.

-- To prepare the sauce, slowly melt the butter in a heavy pan, and add the cigalas.
+- To prepare the sauce, slowly melt the butter in a heavy pan, and add the langoustines (cigalas).
 Poach them in the butter by spooning the hot butter over them constantly.
-It should take about two minutes to cook them enough.
-Remove immediately and let them rest on a plate.
+It should take about 2 minutes to cook them through, then remove them immediately and let them rest on a plate.

 - Add the garlic to the butter and slowly simmer for about one minute.
 Make sure the heat is low so that the garlic doesn't color.

 - Add the juice from half of a small lemon and about â…› cup of manzanilla wine.
-Turn up the heat and let reduce for about 30 seconds.
+Turn up the heat and let it reduce for about 30 seconds, then stir in the capers.
+Take the pan off the heat.

-- Pour the sauce on top of the ravioli and top with a poached langoustine.
+- Reheat the sauce, then add the langoustines and coat them in the sauce.
+Pour the sauce on top of the ravioli and top with a poached langoustine.

 - Serve immediately and pair with a cold glass of manzanilla!